alvarmaciel/cyberiada/_posts/tight-dungeon-world-one-shot.md

 Also, partial petrification is a fun thing to do to a player character; I start with eyes, nose, and hair.
 It's even more fun when you've got a self-sacrificing Paladin in the party who's eager to show off their moral rectitude with a Lay On Hands, or a Wizard who wants to improvise an anti-petrification ritual.

 You can do other things in Scene 2 as well.
 Consider hitting them with a Location move appropriate to the path they chose -- get them lost in the woods, expose them to the elements in the desert, and so forth.
-You could also show an opportunity to give them some allies or some help in the final battle -- perhaps a rebel camp full of soldiers they can recruit, an itinerant wizard who knows useful things, a disgruntled henchmen with a map or a password, etc.
+You could also **show an opportunity** to give them some allies or some help in the final battle -- perhaps a rebel camp full of soldiers they can recruit, an itinerant wizard who knows useful things, a disgruntled henchmen with a map or a password, etc.

-INTERLUDE: LEVEL UP.
+## INTERLUDE: LEVEL UP.
 GO TO THE RESTROOM.

 Levelling up is fun and simple in DW.
 Some of the advanced moves are bananas -- check out the Druid's Elemental Mastery, the Paladin's Bloody Aegis, and the Wizard's Logical.
 Logical turns Wizard into tactical geniuses.
 Bloody Aegis makes Paladins indestructible.
 Elemental Mastery is the gnarliest power I’ve found in the book.

 Most players can level up in ten or so minutes -- maybe a bit more for the spellcasters or for people who take multiclass moves.

-SCENE THREE: THE FINALE
+## SCENE THREE: THE FINALE

 Okay, this is it.
 The big finale!
 Generally I throw a big boss monster at them, one that is inspired by the Q&A.

 My fave final boss monster so far is something I call the Chimera-Hydra, a six-headed regenerating beastie.
 I like it because it’s a single big epic monster that fights like six monsters and it’s got lots of surface to interact with: you can be on top of it, underneath it, clinging to any of six necks, in front of any of six heads, caught up in any of six jaws, etc. It also rewards daring: its heads are formidable but its body is soft.

-Chimera-Hydra
+### Chimera-Hydra
-huge magical construct
+#### huge magical construct

-Goat Heads (2): b[2d8] damage, 10 hit points each, 3 armor, forceful
+- **Goat Heads (2)**: b[2d8] damage, 10 hit points each, 3 armor, forceful
-* Knock them flying
+  - Knock them flying

-Lion Heads (2): b[2d12] damage, 10 hits points each, 2 armor, messy
+- **Lion Heads (2)**: b[2d12] damage, 10 hits points each, 2 armor, messy
-* Stun them with a roar
+  - Stun them with a roar
-* Shake and break them
+  - Shake and break them

-Flame Serpent Heads (2): b[2d10] damage, 10 hit points each, 2 armor, reach
+- **Flame Serpent Heads (2)**: b[2d10] damage, 10 hit points each, 2 armor, reach
   * Belch a cone of fire
   * Strike perfectly in the dark
   * Inject venom that boils blood

-Body: b[2d8] damage, 16 hit points, 1 armor
+- **Body**: b[2d8] damage, 16 hit points, 1 armor
   * Regenerate a head
   * Trample underfoot
   * Fly clumsily

 Whatever monster you use, put some interesting terrain in the encounter area.
 Elevation is always a winner, especially elevation that doesn’t hamper the boss monster’s attacks.
 Set up water to drown in and fire to burn in.
 A theater / coliseum / bleacher full of spectators is a good add too; nothing gets under a gladiator's skin like a taunt from a drunk man-frog merchant.
 Maybe the spectators throw sour tomatoes or bricks, doing 1d4 / blinding damage

 Even while the big battle is raging, there's probably premise stuff to be addressed -- items to be stolen, princes to be rescued, rituals to conduct, etc.  Draw the characters' eyes to these.
-Use show them opportunities to get them thinking about the stuff they desire.
+Use *show them opportunities* to get them thinking about the stuff they desire.
 Tempt them to place their interests over those of the party.

 Play hard enough so they'll go visit Death.

 Then, once the fight's over, the party will have to resolve the tangles in their premises.
 In my experience, this is the highest-energy part of the game, especially if there's contention.
 PvP is not unknown to me here.
 Sit back and enjoy what you have wrought.

-EPILOGUE
+## EPILOGUE

 Okay, it's the end of the game and things have resolved!
 Go around the table, ending on the character who had the most dramatic stuff happen to them.
 Ask each player in turn to narrate a short epilogue describing their life in the wake of the adventure.
 I love epilogues; they're a nice opportunity for players to solo a bit, let down their defenses, and just say pure story that the GM can't mess with.